 - Hempcrete is a material that is created from the fibers of the hemp plant, which is bound with lime and used to create a strong, light alternative to concrete.

 But what about costs?
 Timbercrete manufacturers argue that costs are similarly priced to traditional materials.
 However, they note that savings will largely depend on specifications, and it is ideal in scenarios where you would usually use brick.

-Similarly, hempcrete will cost about the same as conventional materials in most cases, but you shouldn’t expect to save money with these types of materials.
+Similarly, ashcrete and hempcrete will cost about the same as conventional materials in most cases, but you shouldn’t expect to save money with these types of building materials.
 The benefits they provide are sustainability and therefore a more attractive building for the modern buyer.

 6. Straw bales

 Straw bales definitely sound like a throwback to a few thousand years ago.
 However, they’re great for replacing materials used to construct walls and can be very insulating.
 Straw is cheap, which is great for the bottom line, and it’s a totally sustainable material.